Koh — 45 commands.

 Checkpoints

-Before handing off to an agent: koh checkpoint "before agent session".
-After the session, if anything went wrong: koh discard then koh load --checkpoint.
+Before handing off to an agent: koh remote status, then koh checkpoint "before agent session".
+After the session, if anything went wrong: koh revert then koh load --checkpoint.
 No ID required.

 JSON Output